Five Points of Success Advising

 Our Success Advisers are a key factor to ensuring that students persist through college and graduate with a degree.
 Our proven approach includes a high level of college know-how combined with a personal touch.

 Success Advisers work to create a community for our students, particularly for first-generation college-goers, who may feel lost, alone or overwhelmed when they get to campus.
 Through peer mentoring opportunities, including pairing older students with younger ones, we strive to create a sense of possibility, security and confidence.
-Part of this peer mentoring experience is a structured community-service project, providing to students an opportunity to give back to the community they become part of.
+Part of this peer mentoring experience is a structured community-service project, providing students an opportunity to give back to the community.

 Success Advisers utilize the school’s mapping and course-tracking systems to efficiently guide students to completion of educational goals.
 In addition to keeping them on track to graduate, Success Advisers also provide coaching and assistance for students when things go wrong.
 Sometimes students get sick, need to take a semester off, find themselves in a bad roommate situation or their student aid check doesn’t get posted.
 Success Advisers ensure that students are supported, working with them to overcome whatever obstacles they face, so that they can get back on track.